-In a short period, Virtual Reality (VR) has grown to become one of most talked about sectors in tech.
-It’s disrupting several different platforms.
-Virtual reality introduces a three-dimensional experience, so life-like, it’s difficult to distinguish truth from digital fiction.
+In a short period, Virtual Reality (VR) has grown to become one of the most exciting sectors in tech.
+Virtual reality allows developers to create a three-dimensional media experience.

 Researchers at Mordor Intelligence have reported that the global VR market was valued at $3.13 billion in 2017 and is expected to grow at a CAGR of 58.54% to reach $49.7 billion by 2023.
 In 2014, there were less than 1 million VR users, but the number of people using VR had already exceeded 150 million in 2018.

-Global virtual reality revenue was $7.2B in 2017, and Greenlight Insights forecasts that the revenue is on track to hit $75 billion by 2021; hence, it might be proactively smart to include some VR stocks in your portfolio going forward.
+Global virtual reality revenue was $7.2B in 2017, and Greenlight Insights forecasts that industry revenue is on track to hit $75 billion by 2021, so including some VR stocks in your portfolio could be a good idea.

 Top Virtual Reality Stocks: Hardware

-Facebook (NASDAQ: FB) is one of the biggest players in the VR industry not because of its 2.27 billion monthly active users but because of the market leadership of its Oculus Headsets.
+Facebook (NASDAQ: FB) is one of the biggest players in VR because its Oculus Headsets lead the market.

-Vuzix Corp (NASDAQ: VUZI) an active player worthy of attention in the hardware segment of the Virtual Reality market.
-Vuzix makes VR and AR products for both the consumer tech and the enterprise markets.
+Vuzix Corp (NASDAQ: VUZI) is another player in the hardware segment of the world of Virtual Reality stocks.
+Vuzix makes VR and AR products for both consumer and enterprise customers.

-Vuzix is primarily concerned with making wearable display devices that can enable users to interact with digital content in a VR environment.
+Vuzix makes wearable display devices that allow users to interact with digital content in a VR environment.

 Best Virtual Reality Stocks: Software

-Qualcomm Incorporated (NASDAQ: QCOM) is not a pureplay VR stock, but it does have a strong presence in the VR space by providing the prerequisite visual, sound, and intuitive interactions solutions for creating immersive VR experiences.
+Qualcomm Incorporated (NASDAQ: QCOM) is not a pureplay VR stock, but it’s exposed to the VR space.
+The company provides visual, sound, and intuitive interactions technology solutions for creating immersive VR experiences.

 Best Virtual Reality Stocks In Gaming Console

-If you don’t mind exposure to the Asian markets, Taiwanese HTC (TPE: HTC) is another VR stock to consider.
+On the international stage, Taiwanese HTC (TPE: HTC) is another VR stock to consider.

 The Best Virtual Reality Stocks: Desktop